zjestrella-r7/plugin-sdk-docs/README.md

 Note that the raising of exceptions will cause the plugin to fail.

+### Cache

+Plugins can use persistent storage for caching files using the `enable_cache: true` in the plugin spec file.
+`/var/cache` can then be used for storage across all the plugin's containers.

 ### Plugin Status

 Plugin failures are caused by raising exceptions.
 Do this when something doesn't go right and the next best option is to fail.